Have you felt the end of the day blues?

 For very important and tasks that have been avoided for a long period of time, you may need a strategy like I did.
 You can assign a particular task as the only one you will work on for an entire day.
 Any task you have been and continue to put off is perfect for this category.

 Remember that important unfamiliar tasks might have a learning curve that makes how much time they’ll take to complete unpredictable.
 Spending time on these will feel a bit more clumsy than productive, which is why we don’t want do them.
-Giving yourself a full day with one task, even when that seems excessive, can be useful.
+Giving yourself a full day with one task, even when that seems excessive, can be useful and seemingly wash away those dreaded end of the day blues.

 Have you heard “too busy chasing cows to build a fence.” ?
 Don’t be.
 Find situations where you can invest time once, then set up a system that will save time in the future.

 I have struggled with prioritizing the important over the urgent.
-Thankfully I learned to focus on the big picture and stop self-sabotaging – and I encourage you to do the same!
+Thankfully I learned to focus on the big picture and stop self-sabotaging – the end of the day can be beautiful, so I encourage you to do the same!